 Services provided by the CFAR Developmental Core are listed below.
 Please contact the Developmental Core with recommendations for other faculty support services not listed below.

 Funding for pilot projects

-The Developmental Core provides research support through the peer-reviewed Small Grants and Emerging Opportunities Awards.
-Requests for proposals are released each spring and fall.
-Grant applications are based on the NIH R21 format.
+The Developmental Core provides research support through the peer-reviewed Pilot Grants and Microgrant Awards.
+Pilot requests for proposals are released each year in January with an award date of July 1st.
 A written critique based on the NIH scoring system and summary statement will be provided to all applicants as a tool to provide scientific feedback and grant-writing mentoring.
-Applicants submitting proposals for pilot funding are encouraged to include other CFAR cores when preparing pilot project proposals (i.e., Immunology Core, Biostatistics and Computational Biology Core, Clinical Core and the Social and Behavioral Sciences Core).
+Applicants submitting proposals for pilot funding are encouraged to include other CFAR cores when preparing pilot project proposals (i.e., Immunology Core, Quantitative Sciences Core, Clinical Core and the Social and Behavioral Sciences Core).

 Faculty recruitment (professional network development)

 The Developmental Core provides direct financial support to allow recruitment of talented faculty in targeted areas who complement and enhance the CFAR HIV/AIDS research agenda.
 The Developmental Core may partner with other Departments, Centers or Institutes in the recruitment or retention of faculty members performing HIV/AIDS research.
 Please contact the Developmental Core to recommend a faculty recruit that may be suitable for a support from the CFAR Developmental Core.

 The Developmental Core provides mentoring resources to ensure effective mentoring is available to support junior faculty members.
 Mentoring resources include tools to enhance a previously developed mentoring plan (mentor and mentee evaluation forms, mentoring plan templates, etc.) or assistance developing a mentoring plan or selecting a mentor.
 Assistance with grant preparation and grant pre-review prior to submission to external funding agencies is also available.